tomjoht/documentation-theme-jekyll/mydoc/mydoc_hyperlinks.md

 ```
 {% endraw %}

+Note that `.url` is used instead of `.link`.

-This leverages Markdown syntax.
-If you're in an HTML file or section, use this:
+If you're in HTML and can't use Markdown, then use the following code:

 {% raw %}
 ```html